sheltermanager/asm3/doc/manual/configuration.rst

 ANIMALBREED1.
 If ANIMALBREED2 is set and is different from ANIMALBREED1, then the crossbreed flag will be set on the resulting animal.

+When importing animals and people, ASM will check the database for animals with the same ANIMALCODE and people with the same name/address or email/cell phone to find duplicates.
+Certain fields (see :ref:`csvimportfields`) will be updated if an existing record is found and a new record will not be created.

 If the “Create missing lookup values” option is on, and the file contains a value that is not present in the database (for example, if you have “Goldfish” in the ANIMALSPECIES column, but it isn't a species in your database), then it